jozzdart/terminice/termistyle/README.md

 `termistyle` is the standalone styling foundation extracted from the [terminice](https://pub.dev/packages/terminice) ecosystem.
 It gives any Dart CLI package access to the same ANSI color palettes, box-drawing glyph sets, composable themes, and rendering utilities that power terminice -- without depending on terminice itself.

 Use it when you are building a terminal tool, prompt library, ASCII art renderer, or any other CLI package that wants consistent, themeable output with zero external dependencies.
+Well-tested with 964 tests covering every public API surface.

 ## Install